-The vision of our RAP continues to have a strong Indigenous voice for our Indigenous employees that is central to decision making and where Indigenous people have equitable access to employment and opportunities.
+Central to reconciliation at MAX is our vision of having a strong Indigenous voice from our Indigenous staff that is central to our decision making and where Indigenous people have equitable access to employment and opportunities.

 We have progressed in many areas over the past 12 months including: